 We’ve already seen that dominion means.
-Subdue is really synonymous with this coupled with additional negative and positive meaning.
+Subdue is synonymous with this coupled with an additional negative and positive meaning.
 Just as governors can have helpful and harmful traits.
-I must say when I read the above translations conquer, subjugate and violate for כָּבַשׁ kâbash H3533 it’s hard to see the positive!
-However, look at the verse below
+I must say when I read the above translations conquer, subjugate, and violate for כָּבַשׁ kâbash H3533; it’s hard to see the positive!
+However, look at the verse below.

 Do you see how the various translations of a single Hebrew word are complementary?
-How they give a richer and deeper meaning, sometimes very different from the English impression we have.
+How they give a more vibrant and more profound meaning, sometimes very different from the English impression, we have.
 Not to mention the consideration we must give to the figurative usage of these words.
-Unlocking Bible meaning, as we’re doing means unlocking the understanding of why humankind is on Earth.
+Unlocking Bible meaning, as we’re doing, means unlocking the understanding of why humankind is on Earth.

 There are Bible bashers around.
 There is Bible misrepresentation around.
-There are those who think the Bible is an outdated piece of literature.
+Some think the Bible is an outdated piece of literature.
 Well, we’ve seen that it give the basis for understanding the gender issue.
-The Bible gives us the basis for marriage and in this post not only rulership but its proper usage.
+The Bible provides us with the foundation for marriage and in this post not only rulership but its proper usage.
 In reality, the Bible is the most up-to-date saga of the human story, and we’ve only just begun.

-I suggest you do a study using the tools at UnlockBibleMeaning.com and get a better feel for those words, fruitful, multiply, replenish, subdue and dominion.
-Begin to see their contours and how they assemble together whether we take their literal, figurative, negative or positive meaning.
+I suggest you do a study using the tools at UnlockBibleMeaning.com and get a better feel for those words, fruitful, multiply, replenish, subdue, and dominion.
+Begin to see their contours and how they assemble whether we take their literal, figurative, negative, or positive meaning.
 Their overview helps us unlock Bible meaning.